lambdaclass/cairo_native/README.md

 make stress-test
 ```

-This takes a lot of time (will probably crash your computer first), you can kill the program at any time.
+This takes a lot of time to finish (it will probably crash first), you can kill the program at any time.

 To plot the results, run:
 ```bash